survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

+If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at console.
+We'll fix this shortly.

 `Note` keeps track of *edited* state.
 We will manipulate that to change the way it is rendered.
 If we hit **edit**, we'll trigger edit mode.
 Once input receives either *blur* event or Enter key, we'll finish editing and reset the value.
 When finishing we also trigger a callback so the app knows to react.

 We are using [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread) here to keep our props generic.
 In other words that `<div {...props}>` sets props as element attributes.
 This gives an additional extension point with little effort.
 You could for instance attach custom event handlers there or set some standard HTML attributes (e.g. `<Note title='Demo title' value={note.task} />`).
 I extract `value` and `onEdit` out of `props` as I **don't** want to set these at `div`.